Close the Loop

 Phase I- Haskill Basin

 3,022 acres of private land were permanently protected through the purchase of a conservation easement from F.H.
 Stoltze Land and Lumber Company in February of 2016.
 In partnership with the City of Whitefish and Stoltze, a permanent trail easement was secured on the west side of the parcel.
 The Eastern Gateway to the Whitefish Trail will connect the City of Whitefish to Whitefish Mountain Resort through Haskill Basin.
-In total, four permanent trail easements on private land will comprise Phase I. Fundraising is almost complete, and we plan to break ground in the spring of 2017.
+In total, four permanent trail easements on private land will comprise Phase I. Crews broke ground in May of 2017 and the project was completed in the fall of 2017.

 Phase II- Beaver Lakes to Swift Creek

 Montana DNRC owns a continuous corridor of land (shaded blue) connecting the Beaver Lakes area, across the Whitefish Lake Watershed to Flathead National Forest and the Upper Whitefish Range.
-In early spring of 2017, WLP and the City of Whitefish will submit a proposal to the DNRC to purchase a permanent easement connecting the Whitefish Trail from the North Beaver Connection to the Swift Creek Trailhead.
+In early spring of 2017, WLP and the City of Whitefish submitted a proposal to the DNRC to purchase a permanent easement connecting the Whitefish Trail from the North Beaver Connection to the Swift Creek Trailhead.
 Environmental Analysis and public scoping will take place in 2017.
-WLP, the City of Whitefish will pursue a Forest Lands Access Program proposal in the spring of 2018 to fund Phases II-IV.

 Phase III- Swift Creek to Haskill Basin